o3de/o3de.org/content/docs/userguide/materials/owner-on-material-owner-ready-node.md

 ---
-description: ' Use the On Ready node in the &ALYlong; &script-canvas; to indicate when the material owner finishes loading its assets. '
+description: ' Use the On Ready node in the Amazon Lumberyard Script Canvas to indicate when the material owner finishes loading its assets. '
 title: On Ready
 ---